 Money will no longer be kept in the Parish Office – If you are coming to the office on financial matters (eg. photocopying), please make an appointment with Katharine to arrange a suitable time.
 Please do NOT leave cash/cheques/confidential papers in the parish post trays, or porch post box, or lying around in the office, as we have been subject to a number of thefts and a break in recently.
 Anything valuable must be handed in person to the person who needs it.
 CCTV is now installed throughout the building.

-Safeguarding – The PCC has recently formally appointed Bill Macdonald as PCC Safeguarding Coordinator.
+Safeguarding – The PCC has appointed Bill Macdonald as PCC Safeguarding Coordinator.
 Any issues relating to our safeguarding of children, young people or vulnerable adults can be brought to Bill.
 Peter Mannings has been appointed as PCC Children’s Advocate.
 Children and their families are invited to share informally with Peter any joys, thoughts, concerns or delights about our work with young people here, so he can bring them to bear on our PCC discussions as appropriate.
 Thank you.

 Unwell and needing contact from us?
 Please make sure to inform the Parish Office if you are unwell and would value contact from the church, or would like to request a visit or communion at home because you are housebound.
 Please don’t rely on the ‘Grapevine’ to communicate for you: do contact the Office direct (654416 / email@example.com).
 Thank you very much!